Cyber criminal on laptop trying to break security

 As such, a comprehensive cybersecurity policy establishes a rigorous framework for preventative defence, defining guidelines for data protection, user accessibility, and threat detection.
 By setting strict policies and adhering to established international security standards, organisations can create a fail-safe for securing their digital nerve.

 However, human error remains the biggest weakness of cyber defence.
-Regular and interactive training programmes prepare the employees to detect malicious intentions, understand the seriousness of maintaining security procedures and how to respond to suspicious activity adequately.
+Regular and interactive training programmes prepare employees to detect malicious intentions, understand the seriousness of maintaining security procedures, and adequately respond to suspicious activity.

-Investing in the latest information-security technologies, such as up-to-date encryption, intrusion detection systems and AI-based malware analysis tools, allows them to protect their networks from the most advanced cyber-attacks.
-Staying up-to-date with the latest security innovations ensures that an organisation can detect and prevent the latest or most advanced threats, improving its cyber-security.
+Investing in the latest information security technologies, such as up-to-date encryption, intrusion detection systems, and AI-based malware analysis tools, allows organisations to protect their networks from the most advanced cyberattacks.
+Staying up-to-date with the latest security innovations ensures that an organisation can detect and prevent the latest or most advanced threats, improving its cybersecurity.

 Even the most robust efforts to prevent them fail sometimes.
 A thought-through incident response plan maps out the first steps after a breach is detected, such as limiting the damage, reinforcing security, and reassuring stakeholders.
 Periodic drills and continuous updates ensure the organisation is always ready to act quickly and decisively.